JesseTG/libretro.py/README.md

 To install additional features, add one or more of the following extras to the `install` command:

+- **`cli`:** Test scripts that don't rely on the nuances of any particular core.
+  Use these to simplify your own core's test process.
 - **`dev`:** Assorted tools used to help develop libretro.py.
   Required if contributing to libretro.py.
 - **`opengl`:** Support for the built-in OpenGL video driver.